gjmitt/rocket-odyssey/README.md

   rockets

 ### Test Mode
+Test mode is used to avoid 429 errors "Too many requests" (rate limiting).
 If you are using test mode, make sure to start your json server: json-server --watch rocket-odyssey-test.json